Taiwan looks to boost maritime cooperation with Philippines, Japan

 Although Taiwan is a claimant in both the disputed East China Sea and the South China Sea, it remains a marginal player in maritime territorial disputes.

-Taiwan does not have diplomatic ties with other countries in the region which instead recognize China.
+Taiwan does not have diplomatic ties with other countries in the region which instead recognise China.

 Taiwan’s maritime claims mirror those of mainland China as the mainland’s claims are based on maps dating back to the 1940s Republic of China government, that largely fled to Taiwan at the end of the Chinese civil war in 1949.